GRPMIPSVisualizer/Materials/Requirement Draft/requirement.md

 Some technical requirement

-1. Module separation: Divided the whole project into three module
+1. Module separation: Divided the whole project into four module
    * Code and output module
    * Visualization module
    * Guide module